operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/tutorial.md

 - Create a Memcached Deployment if it doesn't exist
 - Ensure that the Deployment size is the same as specified by the Memcached CR spec
-- Update the Memcached CR status using the status writer with the names of the memcached pods
+- Update the Memcached CR status using the status writer with the names of the CR's pods

 ## Create a new project